Guide

 API v2 upsert with duplicate detection

-Zoho CRM's upsert endpoint is the safest way to import data.
-It checks a field you specify (usually Email) and either creates or updates the record.
-The endpoint accepts up to 100 records per request.
+Zoho CRM's upsert endpoint at /crm/v2/Leads/upsert is the safest way to import email data because it checks a field you specify -- typically Email -- and either creates a new record or updates the existing one.
+The endpoint accepts up to 100 records per request, and Zoho's documentation confirms it counts as 1 API credit per record regardless of whether the action is an insert or update.

 # Upsert Leads — deduplicate by Email